Overview

 - It is not limited to iterators:

-function readFile (name) var file = fopen (name, 'r') if file notNil yield handle file fclose end function main "dummy.txt" readFile do file // Use file here end - An object can have multiple iterators
+function readFile (name) var file = fopen (name, "r") if file notNil yield handle file fclose end end function main var filename = String "dummy.txt" readFile (filename) do file // Use file here end end

 file eachLine do line file eachChar do char